-CNS and children's centres leaders and governors, along with the Greater Manchester Academies Trust leadership, facilitate a whole school approach to safeguarding.
+CNS and children's centres leaders and governors, facilitate a whole school approach to safeguarding.
 This means involving everyone in the school, and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies operate with the best interests of the child at heart.'
 'Safeguarding and promoting the welfare of children is defined as:

+'Safeguarding and promoting the welfare of children is defined ... as:
-· protecting children from maltreatment;

-\cdot preventing the impairment of children's mental health or physical health or development;

-\cdot ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-• taking action to enable all children to have the best outcomes.'
-(KCSiE, 1.4)
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstance consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+(KCSiE 1.3)

-CNS and GMAT are committed to mitigating the impact of social disadvantage and adverse childhood experiences, through deep social investment and prioritising the wellbeing of children and their families.
+CNS are committed to mitigating the impact of social disadvantage and adverse childhood experiences, through deep social investment and prioritising the wellbeing of children and their families.

-- 1.1 Under the Education Act 2002, schools/settings/colleges have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children 2018' (in process of review) and 'KCSiE 2023'.
-Our policy ensures that we comply with our Statutory Duties (Appendices A & B) - 1.2 Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC)
+- 1.1 Under the Education Act 2002, schools have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children December 2023' and 'KCSiE 2024'.
+Our policy ensures that we comply with our Statutory Duties (Appendices A & B) - 1.2 Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC) - 1.3 Our policy ensures that we work in partnership with other organisations, where appropriate, to identify any concerns about child welfare and take action to address them and that we comply with local policies, procedures and arrangements (Appendix E)

-- 1.3 Our policy ensures that we work in partnership with other organisations, where appropriate, to identify any concerns about child welfare and take action to address them and that we comply with local policies, procedures and arrangements (Appendix E) - 1.4 Our policy complements and supports other relevant school policies (Appendix D). - 1.5 Our policy is regularly reviewed and we are responsive to new guidance and legislation and to promoting the safety of our staff and pupils in crisis situations.
+- 1.4 Our policy complements and supports other relevant school policies (Appendix D). - 1.5 Our policy is regularly reviewed and we are responsive to new guidance and legislation and to promoting the safety of our staff and pupils in crisis situations.